|

 * * *

-My son bought a pretty picture from of an old woman teaching quilting to her
+My son bought a pretty picture from of an old

-granddaughter (A Stitch In Time by Tom Sierak).
-This lady looks like I will
+woman teaching quilting to her granddaughter (A Stitch In Time by Tom Sierak).

-probably look 30 years from now.
-I am the founder of a sewing charity who makes
+This lady looks like I will probably look 30 years from now.
+I am the founder

-lap blankets for the disadvantaged in Harrisburg.
-I was diagnosed with a brain
+Harrisburg.
+I was diagnosed with a brain tumor a few months ago and the

-tumor a few months ago and the future has been too scary to even contemplate.
+future has been too scary to even contemplate.
+Your picture gave me real

-Your picture gave me real true hope!
-I'll still be able to sew blankets and
+true hope!
+I'll still be able to sew blankets and teach the

-teach the younger ones how to sew even when I'm old!
+younger ones how to sew even when I'm old!
 In fact, I'll live long

 enough with enough of my faculties intact to BE old!!!!
-Thank you for such a
+Thank you for

-in good shape after all!
+make it in good shape after all!

 God bless you and yours,